Road trip: Wisconsin's concrete art

 For some reason, Wisconsin was a particularly fertile ground for self-taught artists, who had big imaginations but no commercial aspirations at all.

-Most of these quirky "art environments'' were crumbling when the Kohler Foundation stepped in.
+Most of these quirky "art environments'' were crumbling when the Kohler Foundation in Sheboygan stepped in.
 It carefully restored them, then turned them over to local stewards.

 Five of the sites are in the river valleys and coulees of southwest Wisconsin.
 A visit would make a fantastic fall road trip, taking pilgrims from the foot of the Mississippi River bluffs north of La Crosse to the far tip of the state, near Galena, Ill.